Editorial Policy for News Pages on Croquet England's Website

 - News items may include some overseas events in which the CA has no part.

-- News items may (but are unlikely to) exclude some CA events or announcement.
+- News items may (but are unlikely to) exclude some CA events or announcements.
 When requested by the Chairman of Council, or of any CA committee, or by the Secretary, the WNE shall publish CA news items.
 If such items are edited materially, the revised version shall be approved by the originator before publication.

 - The WNE will endeavour to ensure that no potentially libellous statements appear on the news pages.
 If in doubt the WNE shall, prior to publication, refer the matter to the CA Secretary.